hchiam/learning-sass/README.md

 * extend/inheritance (e.g. classes overwriting properties)
 * operators (for pre-calculating properties)
 * function (you can make your own or use built-in ones, e.g. darken($color, $amount) )

+<br><br>

+Just one of the things I'm learning. https://github.com/hchiam/learning